raindropio/help/docs/changelogs/android.md

 slug: /changelog-android
 ---

+### 4.7.9 (Apr 28, 2025)
+- Support navigating back in internal browser

+### 4.7.8 (Mar 6, 2025)
+- Exact position of the highlight is now saved when highlighting text in the app.

 ### 4.7.7 (Feb 18, 2025)
 - Many webpages behind paywalls are now successfully and permanently copied.
 Any failed permanent copies will be retried over the next few weeks.
 - Significantly improved collection and tag suggestions with a smarter AI model.